wirc-sjsu/firebench/docs/standard_format.md

 - Naming of datasets should remain descriptive and avoid collisions with reserved names in the standard.
 - Use of `/miscellaneous` should be temporary whenever possible; data types that become common should be proposed for inclusion in future versions of the standard.
 - The structure of `/miscellaneous` is unconstrained, but good practice is to group related datasets together to improve clarity.
+- Users are encouraged to add an attribute `description` to groups and datasets for information/context about the data.
+- If no data value or fill value is used, an attribute `_FillValue` must be defined at the dataset level.